ckeditor/ckeditor5/docs/updating/nim-migration/online-builder.md

 ## CDN build

-The CDN build is a good option if you want to quickly add CKEditor&nbsp;5 to your website without having to install any dependencies or set up a build process.
+The CDN build is a good option to quickly add CKEditor&nbsp;5 to your website without installing any dependencies or setting up a build process.
 We recommend using our new interactive [Builder](https://ckeditor.com/ckeditor-5/builder?redirect=docs) to customize the build to your needs.
-Then, in the `Installation` section of the Builder you can select the `Cloud (CDN)` option to learn how to add the editor to your website.
+Then, in the `Installation` section of the Builder, you can select the `Cloud (CDN)` option to learn how to add the editor to your website.

 ## ZIP archive